 Content and language experts validated the materials using a researcher-made evaluation tool focused on content accuracy, linguistic appropriateness, cultural relevance, and instructional design.
 The materials obtained a high overall mean rating, indicating validity.
 For summative evaluation, a quasi-experimental design was used involving two groups: an experimental group that used the code-mixed localized materials and a control group that used standard instructional materials.
 Pre-tests and post-tests were administered to assess learning gains.

-Results revealed that the experimental group significantly outperformed the control group in terms of mathematics achievement, suggesting that the use of code-mixed localized materials positively influenced learners’ understanding and retention of mathematical concepts.
+Results revealed that the experimental group significantly outperformed the control group in terms of mathematics achievement, suggesting that the use of code-mixed localized materials positively influenced the learners’ understanding and retention of mathematical concepts.
 Qualitative feedback from teachers and pupils further supported the effectiveness and cultural appropriateness of the materials.

 The study concludes that code-mixed, localized instructional materials are effective tools for improving mathematics instruction in early grades, especially in multilingual contexts.
 It is recommended that educators and curriculum developers consider integrating local languages and contextual examples in instructional design to bridge linguistic gaps and foster deeper learning.

-Keywords: Code-Mixing, Development, Validation, Summative Evaluation.
+Keywords: Code-Mixing, Development, Validation, Summative Evaluation

 Introduction

 The field of education continuously strives to enhance teaching and learning processes.
 Innovations, such as the use of code-mixing in classrooms, aim to improve student engagement and outcomes.
-Code-mixing, especially in multilingual contexts like among Ilocano speakers in the Philippines, fosters a unique sense of ethnolinguistic identity, motivating students and bridging social gaps between them and their teachers.
-It promotes more effective communication, especially in classrooms where students share a common understanding of multiple languages.
+Code-mixing, especially in multilingual contexts, like among Ilocano speakers in the Philippines, fosters a unique sense of ethnolinguistic identity, motivating students and bridging social gaps between them and their teachers.
+It promotes more effective communication, especially in classrooms, where students share a common understanding of multiple languages.

 Code-mixing is often seen as a communication strategy, allowing bilinguals to mix languages naturally in discourse.
 Studies show that this practice enhances both verbal and written communication, contributing to educational, social, and psychological domains.
 For instance, Hudson et al. found that code-mixing facilitated efficient communication and improved classroom dynamics.

 In classrooms, the use of instructional materials plays a crucial role in enhancing learning.
 These materials allow students to learn at their own pace, offering flexibility and the opportunity for self-assessment.
-Historical research by Skinner in the 1950s laid the groundwork for the development of programmed instruction, which includes principles like breaking content into manageable chunks and providing immediate feedback [6].
+Historical research by Skinner in the 1950s laid the groundwork for the development of programmed instruction, which includes principles, like breaking content into manageable chunks and providing immediate feedback [6].
 Instructional materials are now widely recognized as essential tools in education, supporting personalized learning and catering to individual learning speeds.

-Despite challenges such as limited resources, the use of instructional materials, especially in subjects like mathematics, has been shown to improve learning outcomes compared to traditional methods.
+Despite challenges, such as limited resources, the use of instructional materials, especially in subjects like Mathematics, has been shown to improve learning outcomes compared to traditional methods.
 The Department of Education’s Matatag Curriculum encourages the use of such materials to meet the diverse academic needs of students.
 In this context, code-mixing has emerged as an effective instructional tool, particularly in Grade 1 Mathematics, where the researcher sought to develop and validate code-mixed instructional materials to test their impact on student performance.

 In summary, the integration of code-mixed materials and innovative instructional resources plays a vital role in advancing educational practices, enhancing student engagement, and improving learning outcomes.
 Further research and development in this area will contribute to refining teaching methods and better addressing the needs of diverse learners.